jnoriega232/configure-ad/README.md

 - Select the green arrow button near the top middle of PowerShell_ISE to run the script
 	- Now that the users are being created, we can go back to Active Directory to see all of the accounts.
 Go to Active Directory Users and Computers > mydomain.com > _EMPLOYEES

-- You can now log into Client-1 with one of the accounts that were created.
+- You can now log into Client-1 with one of the accounts that were created

 <p align="center">
 <img src="https://i.imgur.com/9u8SG51.png" height="70%" width="70%" alt="Azure Free Account"/> <img src="https://i.imgur.com/NriysN7.png" height="70%" width="70%" alt="Azure Free Services"/>
 </p>

-- We will now log into Client-1 with one of the users that were created (I will use "bat.jafa", password: Password1).
+- We will now log into Client-1 with one of the users that were created (I will use "bat.jafa", password: Password1)
-	- Go back to Client-1 and log out of jane_admin and log back into Client-1 using the user you've selected.
+	- Go back to Client-1 and log out of jane_admin and log back into Client-1 using the user you've selected

 <p align="center">
 <img src="https://i.imgur.com/MhHsg6v.png" height="70%" width="70%" alt="Azure Free Account"/>